Terry Ramsden – One of The Greatest Punters in the History of British Horse Racing

 It was 1987 when the Japanese stock market crashed, and Ramsden's world came crashing down with it.
 Glen International's company collapsed in less than a year with debts of £100 million.

 The misfortune followed him on the race course, where he lost a £1 million bet on a horse called Below Zero.
-Furthermore, he had a £2 million debt with Ladbrokes, now owned by Entain, and when he failed to fulfill his part of the agreement with the bookie in 1988, they banned him from the Jockey Club.
+Furthermore, he had a £2 million debt with Ladbrokes, now owned by Entain (way before the time of UK online casinos), and when he failed to fulfill his part of the agreement with the bookie in 1988, they banned him from the Jockey Club.

 This ended his horse ownership.